Humberston Fitties: 1990s onwards

 In August 1991, Cleethorpes Council received proposals from multiple companies applying to develop the Fitties.
-In October it was announced that Bourne Leisure had won the bid, which included a nine-hole golf course, tennis courts, bowling green and indoor swimming pool and "eventually" 200 new caravans.
+In October it was announced that Bourne Leisure had won the bid, which included a nine-hole golf course, tennis courts, bowling green and indoor swimming pool and "eventually" 200 caravans.
 The contract was signed in January 1992, giving Cleethorpes Borough Council £350,000 a year.
 The site's name changed to "Thorpe Park" and a heated outdoor swimming pool was built.

 In May 1992, "Caravan Watch" was launched, operating on the same system as the UK's Neighbourhood Watch.

 By 1993, the Fitties' long beach became the site's biggest development, including new "fully-serviced pitches, tarmac roads, street lighting, electricity, water and cables for television and satellite", together with 7,000 trees.
 In September 1993, plans to bring electricity to the rest of the 2,000 established pitches were put on hold; at this point older pitches were still using "gas, candles, batteries or their own generators."

 In October 1993, the Royal Society for the Protection of Birds created "Humber International Birdwatch"in a large marquee located at Anthony's Bank carpark, including displays from 12 environmental organisations, including Birds of the Humber Trust and Lincolnshire Bird Club.

 By 1994, Bourne Leisure had installed a bowling green and several children's play areas and entertainment centres.
 In November, the company proposed that it take over the older development.
 This was rejected by Cleethorpes Borough Council.

 In November 1995, 800 chalet owners signed a petition to create the "Fitties Conservation Area" through the creation of the "Fitties Preservation Society".
 The council launched a report which would "take a toothcomb over the site and its heritage, define what is a typical Fitties home… and look at what a conservation order can do to preserve the area's character."
 There was growing concern that, with an upcoming change to the County Council's structure, the new "Grimsby-based councillors [would not] appreciate what the Fitties were about."